Chillee/pytorch_aws_helper/README.md

 Makes working with a "Scratch-Space" Workflow with VSCode easy

+## Installation
+Simply install this extension like you would any other VSCode extension.
+Go to the extension tab of VSCode, search up "PyTorch AWS", and install the extension.
+Also check out the extension [here](https://marketplace.visualstudio.com/items?itemName=chillee.pytorch-aws-scratch-helper).

 ## Workflow
 The typical workflow for working with the AI Platform AWS GPU Cluster can be